 Temperature affects beer’s flavor profile because higher temperatures cause the flavors and aromas in a beer to become more intense, while lower temperatures make them less intense.

-For example, an IPA will taste more bitter when served cold beer due to the enhanced hop bitterness, whereas stouts and porters will taste too sweet if served too warm.
+For example, an IPA will taste more bitter when served ice cold beer due to the enhanced hop bitterness, whereas stouts and porters will taste too sweet if served too warm.
 On the other hand, lagers tend to have a smoother flavor when served colder than ales do.

 In general, lighter beers are best enjoyed around 45-50°F, while heavier beers should be consumed closer to 55-60°F. T